-In 2019, film cameras can be bought new.
+In 2020, film cameras can still be bought new.
 The big camera brands Leica, Fujifilm, and Nikon still have models in production, along with a few smaller companies many of which have been mentioned above.
 As for used cameras, the choices are endless.

 Film cameras vary by focusing device and the film format.